 The cylinder will be very heavy when full of water, and should be situated on a flat, stable, continuous wooden base – ideally ¾ inch plywood across three timber bearers.
 Air gaps between the timber bearers will permit the circulation of air under the cylinder, limiting the formation of condensation.

-When replacing an immersion heater, it is good practice to leave water in the cylinder where it is possible to do so.
+When replacing an immersion heater, it is good practice to leave water in the cylinder where possible.
 The mass of water will support the cylinder wall when unscrewing the immersion heater, and help to prevent it from warping.

-Preventing heat loss is one of the most effective ways of saving energy in the home, and the hot water cylinder is no exception.
-A specially made, glass fibre insulation jacket which is strapped around an exposed copper cylinder only costs a few pounds, and will almost certainly pay for itself within a few months.
+Preventing heat loss is one of the most effective ways of saving energy in the home.
+Applying effective insulation to the hot water cylinder is no exception to this rule.
+A specially made, glass fibre insulation jacket which is strapped around an exposed copper cylinder only costs a few pounds.
+Plus, it will almost certainly pay for itself within a few months.
 Most hot water cylinders available on the market today are sprayed with a layer of foam insulation, which is even more effective.

-Not to be confused with the immersion heater thermostat, indirect hot water cylinders are fitted with a thermostat which is typically strapped to the side of the cylinder around a third or a half of the way up from the bottom.
+Not to be confused with the immersion heater thermostat, indirect hot water cylinders are fitted with a thermostat.
+This is typically strapped to the side of the cylinder around a third or a half of the way up from the bottom.

-When the water in the cylinder reaches the pre-set temperature, the cylinder thermostat will close the motorised valve, preventing the flow of hot water from the boiler through the coil.
+When the water in the cylinder reaches the pre-set temperature, the cylinder thermostat will close one or more motorised valves.
+This will prevent hot water from the boiler from flowing through the coil.
+If the central heating is on, water will resume flowing through the radiators.

 In order to detect the temperature of the water accurately, a cylinder thermostat must come into contact with the copper wall of the cylinder.
 This will require any pre-existing foam insulation to be cut away where the thermostat is to be fitted.

-A Surrey flange creates an additional draw-off point from the top of the cylinder, which is typically used as a dedicated supply for a shower pump.
-It does this via a tube which dips down into the cylinder and draws water from the main body of water.
-This ensures that the pump is not damaged by air bubbles which form during the heating of the water – these are still allowed to rise to the highest point of the cylinder and out at the top through the main draw-off point before being expelled through the expansion pipe.
+A Surrey flange creates an additional draw-off point from the top of the cylinder.
+This is typically used as a dedicated supply for a shower pump.
+A Surrey flange does this via a tube which dips down into the cylinder and draws water from the main body of water.
+This ensures that the pump is not damaged by air bubbles which form during the heating of the water.
+These are still allowed to rise to the highest point of the cylinder and out at the top.
+They are then expelled out of the system via the expansion pipe as normal.

 An Essex flange is another way of establishing a dedicated feed for a shower pump and protecting it from air damage.
 It draws water from the side of the cylinder, slightly below the crown.